Query Data

 3. Under the Links tab, drag the desired database tables from the left panel to the right panel.

-4. Expand the tables if desired by pressing the ‘Show Columns’ button chevron circle arrow down in the title bar.
+4. Expand the tables if desired by pressing the ‘Show Columns’ button Show Columns in the title bar.

 5. Define a set of joins to relate the tables.
-To do this, click a table title bar to activate the join handle join.
-Drag the join handle join to the join handle of the table you want to join.
+To do this, click a table title bar to activate the join handle join handle.
+Drag the join handle join handle to the join handle of the table you want to join.

 This opens the Join Editor.
 You may see a join that was automatically created, such as that below.
 You can keep the automatic join if it is correct.
 To delete it, right-click the join symbol and select ‘Remove Join Condition’ to delete it.